cyuab/kendoHubSphinx/source/hkust/extraPractice2016Fall.rst

 #.
 We have practised the 5-stages footwork.
 The 5th stage is **extremely** important.
 So you should always read Reference (2) (of 29-9-2016 (Thur) extra practice) for reference.

 #.
 Please remember that all the participates with different levels will practice the same thing with **slightly** different.
-	| For example for the striking men practice, you may find that some seniors will cut from the top of the head while the juniors will cut from the back (You are not allowed to cut it small!).
+	| For example for the hitting men practice, you may find that some seniors will cut from the top of the head while the juniors will cut from the back (You are not allowed to cut it small!).
 	| It is because we need to focus on different things when we are at different stages.
 More in reference (1).
 	| In addition, people are different.
 People are good at different things.
 So please take your own step/progress/speed during the progress.
 Simply follow others is not good for you.